PayHelper/payments-hub/docs/source/includes/api/_subscriptions.md

 ### Returns

-A dictionary with a `items` property that contains an array of up to `limit` orders.
-Each entry in the array is a separate order object.
-If no more orders are available, the resulting array will be empty.
+A dictionary with a `items` property that contains an array of up to `limit` subscriptions.
+Each entry in the array is a separate subscription object.
+If no more subscriptions are available, the resulting array will be empty.
 This request should never return an error.